LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AcceptPrivacyPolicy-get-">Auth Privacy Policy Accept (GET)</h4>
- This API is used to update the privacy policy stored in the user's profile by providing the access token of the user accepting the privacy policy [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-privacy-policy-accept)
+ This API is used to update the privacy policy stored in the user's profile by providing the access token of the user accepting the privacy policy.

 ```java